Jord000/wax-frontend/README.md

 ## Backend Repository

-The backend code for this project can be found in the [gatefold-api repository](https://github.com/royr5/gatefold-api).
+The backend code for this project can be found in the https://github.com/Jord000/wax-api

 ## Features